recurshawn/Own-the-2020s/README.md

 ### Working on WhatsAppr locally ###
 - Clone the repository locally.
-- Navigate to the directory. `cd whatsappr`.
+- Navigate to the directory. `cd Own-the-2020s`.
 - Run `npm install` to install dependencies.
 - Run `npm run start` to start the development server.
 - Run `npm run test` to test.